 APTA relies on its network of dedicated grassroots activists to bring physical therapy issues to the attention of Members of Congress and other policy makers.
 There are many ways to get involved, including hosting a practice visit with your elected representatives, as well as becoming a Federal Affairs Liaison, Key Contact, or PTeam member.

-The PTeam grassroots program is a vital link to APTA's success on Capitol Hill.
+The PTeam grassroots network is a vital link to APTA's success on Capitol Hill.
 All PTeam members receive updates on federal legislation including Action Alerts, newsletters, and Information Bulletins.
-Through the alerts, we ask you to contact your Members of Congress on particular issues of concern to your patients and the physical therapy profession.
-Note: APTA members aren't automatically included in PTeam.
-You must sign up to join.
+Through the alerts, PTeam members are asked to contact their members of Congress on particular issues of concern to their patients and the physical therapy profession.

 Federal Affairs Liaisons (FAL)